Create a Makefile

 formats).

-higher than the number of CPUs you have
+Don’t set -j higher than the number of CPUs you have

 installed on the system.
 A command you can use to find out how many CPUs

-use that in conjunction with make
+use that in conjunction with make:

 There’s a lot here, and we’re just barely scratching the surface.
 You

-can find more information about make
+can find more information about make in a few different

 places: